 Once again, can you guess which one will end up being evil incarnate?

 Roger follows Henry as he wanders off to an overlook; below, Ralph, Simon, Piggy, and Maurice are splashing in the pool (the small and naturally-occurring kind, not the cabana kind).

 Roger throws stones at Henry.
 Well, kind of.
 He misses on purpose because he still has some semblance of decency left, at least for the time being.

 Jack calls to Roger; he's with Sam, Eric, and Bill and still on this pig-hunting kick.

 Jack refers to the twins as "Samneric."

-When he orders the boys to come with him, it is “the mask” that “compel[s] them,” not Jack.
+When he orders the boys to come with him, they obey "the mask," not Jack.
 Creepy stuff.

 Meanwhile, back at the lagoon, Ralph, Simon and Piggy are still swimming with Maurice.